johnstorey/johnsthoughts/content/blog/vscode-run-failed-dotnet-tests/index.md

 (Let's not think about how that does not translate to CI pipelines at the moment).

-There is no "dotnet test rerun-failed", so I took some time to look into it.
+There is no such button in Visual Studio Code, and there is no "dotnet test rerun-failed", so I took some time to look into it.
 As a result I have created some bash scripts and attached them to Visual Studio Code tasks.
 Now running all tests and just rerunning the failed tests is as simple as "SPC : :" with the [VSpaceCode Extension](https://marketplace.visualstudio.com/items?itemName=VSpaceCode.vspacecode).
 Command line is not a nice as a radiator in the GUI, but it does get the job done.

 Here are the task configurations and the shell scripts.
 They can be used by you with some obvious customizations.